Agnostic Online Learning and Excellent Sets

-In the recent papers \cite{almm}, \cite{blm} ideas from model theory played a role in the conjecture, and then the proof, that Littlestone classes are precisely those which can be PAC learned in a differentially private way (we direct the reader to the introductions of those papers for precise statements and further literature review).
-The present work may be seen as complementary to those papers in that it shows, perhaps even more surprisingly, that ideas and techniques can travel profitably in the other direction.
+In the recent papers \cite{almm}, \cite{blm}, ideas from model theory played a role in the conjecture, and then the proof, that Littlestone classes (which model theorists would call stable) are precisely those which can be PAC learned in a differentially private way.
+We direct the reader to those papers for precise statements and further literature review.
+The present work may be seen as complementary to that work in that it shows, perhaps even more surprisingly, that ideas and techniques can travel profitably in the other direction.

+In the introduction below, we briefly present three points of view (combinatorics, online learning, model theory) which inform this work.
+The aim is to allow the paper to be readable by people in all three communities.
+Before this, we explain the results, deferring some definitions to the introduction below.